Give a man a fish and you'll feed him for a day. Give a man a company car and he'll rack up extra miles on the way to a weekend deep sea fishing trip.

 Fishy miles — or rather mystery miles — can be a major headache for companies with vehicle fleets.
 While employees' reasons for unauthorized use of company vehicles usually aren't as extravagant as weekend fishing trips in search of Jaws, the extra miles employees put on poorly managed fleet vehicles can result in increased operating costs and decreased vehicle life spans.

-In honor of Shark Week coming to a close, here are some ways you can reel in would-be adventurers and keep fishy miles on your fleet vehicles from reaching oceanic proportions.
+Here are some ways you can reel in would-be adventurers and keep fishy miles on your fleet vehicles from reaching oceanic proportions.

 Limit Key Access